PistonDevelopers/gfx_debug_draw/README.md

 	"Hello World!", // Text to draw
 	[10, 10], // Pixel coordinates relative to top-left corner of screen [1.0, 0.4, 0.4, 0.7] // Text color
 );

-//
-// Send the current batch of lines, text to their vertex and index buffers
-// Note: This is currently separated from render() because GlDevice implements
-// both Device and Factory<R>, but we don't necessarily want to assume they are the
-// same object and its awkward to have 2 mutable references to the same thing
-//
-debug_renderer.update(
-	&mut graphics.device, // Something implmenting Factory<R>, eg GlDevice
-);

 // Render the final batch of all lines and text currently present in the vertex/index buffers